Big Quantum cohomology of orbifold spheres: Weakly unobstructedness for bulk-deformed Fukaya algebra

 Having this, let $\partial P \cup \partial P^{op} = s [\mathbb{L}]$, which implies $s_1 + s_2 = s$.
 If $(k+1)$ edges of $\partial P$ consists of $a_1, a_2, \cdots, a_{k+1}$ minimal arcs, we have

 since $\partial P \cup \partial P^{op} $ has $6s$ minimal arcs.
-On the other hand, it is easy to see that each edge of $\partial P$ (and $\partial P^{op}$) consists of an odd number of minimal arcs i.e., $a_i$ are all odd, and hence we conclude that the parity of $s$ is the same as $k+1$, which completes the proof of the claim.
+On the other hand, it is easy to see that each edge of $\partial P$ (and $\partial P^{op}$) consists of an odd number of minimal arcs (as otherwise, the polygon would have a non-convex corner) i.e., $a_i$ are all odd, and hence we conclude that the parity of $s$ is the same as $k+1$, which completes the proof of the claim.

 Now, let us argue that the combinatorial sign of Seidel is compatible with the de Rham model we use in this paper.
 In \cite[Part II section 13]{S08}, it is shown that the sign of an $\AI$-operation defined using Floer theory (orientation operators) and that defined by combinatorial convention can be identified.
 Seidel showed that in this surface case, the sign in Floer theory is local, and hence depends only on absolute indices of intersection points.
-On the other hand, there is a combinatorial way of giving sign in this case.
-Seidel constructs $\gamma(k)$ which is a linear isomorphism for each Floer group $CF^k$ which makes these two signs compatible.
+On the other hand, there is a combinatorial way of assigning signs in this case.
+Seidel constructs a linear isomorphism $\gamma(k)$ for each Floer group $CF^k$ which makes these two signs compatible.
 We use the existence of this isomorphism to show cancellations.
 Note that the combinatorial sign only depends on the parity of the intersection points.

 On the other hand, one can also show that the Floer sign also depends only on the parity of the absolute indices of corners.
 Note that a choice of path of Lagrangian subspaces from $T_pL_1$ to $T_pL_2$ for $p \in L_1\cap L_2$ defines an orientation operator, which can be used to define its absolute index as well as associated orientation space (determinant of the orientation operator).
 Absolute indices from different choice of paths may differ by even integer, and one can fix a canonical isomorphism between two different choices using gluing of discs with Lagrangian loop of the difference of paths.
 It can be shown that this gluing provides a canonical way to relate orientation spaces corresponding to different paths, which gives rise to the same sign for associated polygons.
 In this way, one can observe that the Floer theoretic sign only depends on the parity of the absolute indices at the intersection points based on the above isomorphism of orientation spaces.